Check My Ads: Research and activism

-Through Check My Ads, on Twitter, and in Branded, Jammi and Atkin research which companies are advertising on "bad faith publishers"—websites that post fake news, extremist content, misinformation, and conspiracy theories, as well as websites engaged in advertising fraud.
-They also apply pressure to individual advertisers and to adtech companies to remove their ads from these publishers.

 Among their first stories in Branded was the topic of brand safety organizations blocklisting the word "coronavirus" during the COVID-19 pandemic, without any attempt to determine if a website was a legitimate publisher.
 Atkin and Jammi said this was having a detrimental effect on the news industry, and that ads were being blocked from publications including The Boston Globe, CBS News, and Vox as a result of the broad filters.
 They have reported more broadly on keyword blocklists, which they have argued is reducing funding to reporting on important topics; for example, Atkin wrote in Branded in June 2020 that Fidelity Investments had blocklisted the words "immigration" and "racism".
 According to a Vice Media executive, articles they had published that pertained to George Floyd, protests, and Black Lives Matter earned 57% lower advertising rates despite being some of the most highly-visited.

 Beginning in August 2020, Atkin and Jammi have reported on "dark pool sales houses": where a group of unrelated publishers share an ID on an ad exchange, leading to the group being misrepresented as a single entity.
 This has allowed publishers to circumvent blocks from ad exchanges, as well as illegitimately draw better cost per mille (CPM).

 In April 2021, the group reported that some large American adtech companies, including Google and Criteo, had been placing advertisements on Russian-backed disinformation websites even after the websites had been sanctioned by the United States Department of the Treasury's Office of Foreign Assets Control.
 American companies doing business with sanction groups can result in severe criminal penalties.
 The adtech companies all stopped working with the Russian sites following the Check My Ads report.